 Companies that rely on commercial trucking to keep their businesses operational face a challenge when it comes to sustainability.
 While yes, biofuels are still being developed and becoming more viable with each passing week, as it stands many of the trucks on the road still need fossil fuels to operate.
 Businesses that use large commercial trucks can reduce their environmental impact by focusing on improving aerodynamics and rolling resistance to improve overall efficiency.
 However, true sustainability goes far beyond reducing a company’s carbon footprint on the road.

 Long-term sustainability is often cited as one of the most important aspects of a company’s CSR program.
-Whether a company is looking to invest in biomass systems to generate low-cost renewable by processing thousands of tons of forestry waste or even the simple act of replacing plastic straws with cardboard ones, sustainability is one of the more forward-facing aspects of CSR.
-While reducing a business’s carbon footprint through actions like switching to -efficient lighting and other small, practical changes is all well and good, can offer up ways to increase a company’s sustainability in a much more impactful way.
+Whether a company is looking to invest in biomass systems to generate low-cost renewable energy by processing thousands of tons of forestry waste or even the simple act of replacing plastic straws with cardboard ones, sustainability is one of the more forward-facing aspects of CSR.
+While reducing a business’s carbon footprint through actions like switching to energy-efficient lighting and other small, practical changes is all well and good, technology can offer up ways to increase a company’s sustainability in a much more impactful way.

 For instance, document scanning and digital storage can save a huge amount of physical paper from being used while also helping a company increase its efficiency.
 Hard-copy storage not only increases a business’s carbon footprint, but is also a slow, cumbersome, and overall outdated method of storing and retrieving information.
 When businesses convert the bulk of their document storage away from hard-copy, they do themselves and the environment a huge favor.